HI! DO YOU WANT TO BUY ONE OF MY CLOCKS?

 Counting in your head

 It is super easy to count up by 2s or 5s when we are using base-ten.
-Because of what's illustrated in the above diagrams, we get these nice patterns:
+Because of what's illustrated in the above diagram of ten breaking into 2's and 5's, we get these nice patterns:

 0, 2, 4, 6, 8,